 THE BEGINNERS GUIDE TO ISLAND HOPPING IN CROATIA

 Sailing in Croatia has become increasingly popular over the past few years, and now you will find hundreds of different companies offering week-long group sail trips island hopping along the Croatian coastline.
-On my recent trip to Croatia, I spent the week sailing on board the mighty Nerezine with Topdeck Travel.
+On my first visit to Croatia, I spent the week sailing onboard the mighty Nerezine on Topdeck’s Croatian Riveria Trip.
 Every boat has a slightly different route and itinerary, yet you’ll always find there is another boat docked up next to you when you reach a destination (which means plenty of people to hang out with)!

 - Everything is organized for you which makes the experience super relaxing

-- It’s a great way of meeting people, especially if you are going solo
+- It’s a great way of meeting people, especially if you are travelling solo

 - It’s a very affordable way of seeing Croatia

 - You won’t get much time in each place (generally you’ll dock up at each place early afternoon and leave the next morning)

 - Depending on your boat, you might not have the most luxurious sleeping conditions (cabins tend to be small and lack air condition)

 - You can’t bring drinks or snacks onboard, you have to buy it all (even water)

 2. Yacht Week